tango-controls-hdbpp/meeting-minutes/2019-09/Minutes.md

 Stuart mentioned that indexes are currently taking about 60% of disk usage with the current timescale schema.
 It was suggested to investigate whether some indexes or keys (primary and foreign keys) could be removed to improve performances and disk usage.

-A REST API inspired by the Tango REST API was developed/specified at Soleil for HDB and they use Grafana, React JS and Django to display the HDB data from a web browser (only scalar attributes are currently supported.
+A REST API inspired by the Tango REST API was developed/specified at Soleil for HDB and they use Grafana, React JS and Django to display the HDB data from a web browser (only scalar attributes are currently supported).
 It was suggested to share this REST API with the HDB++ community since it could be used as well to define queries to get HDB++ data.

 Sergi mentioned that PyTangoArchiving will support Postgres and timescale backends, but not before November.